Background and aim

 The project data received from each registry will be pseudonymized, i.e. without a name, social security number etc., which makes it impossible to directly identify individuals.
 The data file will only contain the minimum number of variables needed to address the aim of the study, and date variables will not be more accurate than month and year.
 This minimizes the chance of so-called indirect identification.
 Results from the study will be presented at the overall level.
 The analyses will be performed on the Cancer Registry’s secure server, and all project members are subject to a duty of confidentiality.
 The Regional Committee for Medical and Health Research Ethics (REK) give ethical assessment and legal approval for the execution of the project.

-Collection of data from the registries is ongoing.
+Collection of data from the registries is complete.
+Analysis is ongoing.